⚠️ We are currently updating our 2020/21 tax guidance across the website

 Normally you will not receive a pension from the Gurkhas pension scheme unless you have completed at least 15 years’ service.
 You may receive certain gratuities, though.
 The taxability of these sums is complex and you should read the relevant pages in the booklet on the Gurkha pension scheme, on GOV.UK.

 In due course, depending on your length of service, you may also start to receive the UK state pension from state pension age.
-You can read more about the state pension in our section State pension and other pensions not connected with the armed forces.
+You can read more about the state pension on our page Approaching retirement.

 HMRC have issued me a form P800 (tax calculation) and say I owe them tax.
 Do I have to pay it?

 If the tax calculation is correct, then the answer is probably ‘yes’.
 You can read how to check the P800 tax calculation in our employment section.
 That section also explains what you can do if your employer (or pension payer) did not operate PAYE properly or HMRC failed to use information properly.
 In either of those cases it is possible you will not have to pay over the tax that has been requested.